 ReSolv was created for exactly these moments: when individuals deserve to be heard without being undone.

 Parmis’s work is not just about reaching agreement.
-It is about helping clients find language where there’s been silence and bringing thoughtfulness to moments too often hidden behind legal formality.
+It is about helping clients find language where there has been silence and bringing thoughtfulness to moments too often hidden behind legal formality.

 Resolution is never one-size-fits-all.
 ReSolv helps clients reshape what lies ahead on their own terms.